On Some Information-geometric aspects of Hawking radiation: Information-Geometric Reconstruction of Quantum Mechanical Formalism

-To elaborate on this point, we recall that $\mathbb{C}P^n$ is also a K\"ahler-Einstein manifold with the Ricci form $\rho$ proportional to the K\"ahler form $\omega$\cite{Hou}, On a K\"ahler manifold the Ricci form $\rho$ is identical to the first Chern class $c_1$.
+From another point of view, $\mathbb{C}P^n$ is also a K\"ahler-Einstein manifold with the Ricci form $\rho$ proportional to the K\"ahler form $\omega$ \cite{Hou}, On a K\"ahler manifold the Ricci form $\rho$ is identical to the first Chern class $c_1$.
 In the case of $\mathbb{C}P^n$, the K\"ahler form and hence the first Chern class does not vanish.
-Therefore the holonomy group cannot be reduced to $SU(n)$ due to the topological obstructions.
-In analog to the interpretation of the phase factor in \cite{Mehrafarin}, the phase factor $S^i$ here, at least part of it, carries the information of the topological structure of the pertinent K\"ahler manifold provided that the dimension of the probability space is odd.
-Since in the statistical interpretation of quantum mechanics the observed probabilty distribution is considered as a specific way of preparing the system instead of an intrinsic property of the system, the topology of the probability space can be traced back to the preparation of the system.
-Both the measurement context, a choice of basis vectors in Hilbert space, and the information about the topological structures of the underlying K\"ahler manifold, a specific preparation of the system, can not be seen from the quantum mechanical measurements that cancel the phase factors.
+That is to say, the holonomy group cannot be reduced to $SU(n)$ due to the topological obstructions.
+We see that $S^i$ can be really "topological".\footnote{{\it Notes added to the published version}: Two paragraphs in the followng are deleted since most of the discussions are meaningless.}